A-Lin

-Lisang Pacidal Koyouan (Huáng Lìlíng (黃麗玲); born 20 September 1983), better known by her stage name A-Lin, is a Taiwanese singer and songwriter of Amis descent.
+Lisang Pacidal Koyouan (Huáng Lìlíng (黃麗玲); born 20 September 1983), professionally known as A-Lin, is a Taiwanese singer and songwriter of Amis descent.
 She made her debut in February 2006 under Avex Taiwan with the studio album Lovelorn, Not Guilty.

 Career

 In 1999, when A-Lin was 16 years old and taught children to sing the hymn "Amazing Grace" after the 1999 Jiji earthquake in Nantou County, she was discovered by her former agent.
 However, he was not available when she wanted to give him contact information.
 Fortunately, four years later, A-Lin met him again in a bar where she sang regularly.
 She was officially offered a singing contract.

 A-Lin made her debut in the world of music at the end of 2006, achieving rapid commercial success.
 She has been called the next A-Mei, who is an aboriginal singer of Puyuma descent.
 She also got the nickname 天生歌姬, meaning "A Born Diva".
 A-Lin was often quoted as saying that A-Mei is highly influential to her music and often covers A-Mei's songs in music shows and concerts.
 A-Lin has won numerous music awards and is extremely popular within Mandarin-speaking world.

 A-Lin has performed internationally and at a sold-out concert with Xiao Yu and Shin in 2012 at the Sydney Town Hall.
 It was her first visit to Sydney and people flew in from different cities just to see her.
 In 2013, with Avex Taiwan exiting the market due to overall poor sales from the records, all singers under Avex like Huang Li-ling were allowed to terminate their contracts early.

 After terminating her contract, A-Lin signed with her new label Sony Music.
 In December 2014, she released her first album after leaving Avex.
 This album was nominated for Best Mandarin Female Singer, making her fourth nomination without any win.

 In 2015, she participated in the third season of I Am a Singer and came in sixth on the finale held in March 2015.
 As a result, her singing ability was recognized by more people and provided a boost to her career.